 Luke is a past Chairman of the Commercial Litigation Association.
 He was a winner of the M&A Adviser, Emerging Leader Awards 2017, and in 2019 was named as a member of the prestigious TRI 250, an exclusive group of professionals across the Turnaround, Restructuring and Insolvency profession.

 Chambers and Partners Guide 2018 describe Luke as “a very down-to-earth, roll-up-your-sleeves type of litigator who has a good eye for detail and for the outcome of a case.”
 He is credited for his entrepreneurial flair and ability to think outside of the box.
 Chambers 2017 describe him as being a “very sharp and focussed guy” who “thinks creatively about cases”.
 In Chambers 2016, clients praise his “very sound, straightforward advice”.
 Chambers 2015 describe him as “an entrepreneurial sort of solicitor”, having “certain finesse” that “makes clients feel relaxed”, as well as taking a “very collaborative” approach by bringing in other specialist lawyers from the firm and ensuring litigation is project managed to ensure best value for clients.

+The Legal 500 2022 credit him for being “innovative in his approach”, finding “practical solutions to problems” and being a “dedicated solicitor” who “works tireless for clients” to “get good results”.
 Legal 500 2018 credits his “high success rate in obtaining settlements” and calls him “a savvy and experienced litigator that you want on your side in a fight”.
 He is noted for his expertise in contentious insolvency matters, financial services and boardroom disputes.
 Legal 500 2017 describe him as “a high-quality and experienced commercial litigator”.
 Legal 500 2015 credit him with an “acute sense of tactics” and for building “a solid practice with a growing reputation”.